Particular/architecture-center/docs/patterns/publisher-subscriber-content.md

 [This blog post](https://particular.net/blog/you-dont-need-ordered-delivery) describes different ways of handling messages that arrive out of order.

+[Chorepgraphed or orchestrated workflows](https://docs.particular.net/architecture/workflows) can be used to coordinate business processes that involve multiple services.

 ## Related resources

 - The [Event-driven architecture style](../guide/architecture-styles/event-driven.yml) is an architecture style that uses pub/sub messaging.